sarthak-paliwal-ai/Sales-Analysis/README.md

 # Data Analytics in Sales

 ## Overview
-This project focuses on applying data analytics techniques to the sales domain.
-The goal is to derive insights that can help improve sales performance and drive business strategies.
+This project leverages data analytics methodologies within the sales domain to uncover actionable insights.
+The objective is to enhance sales performance and inform data-driven business strategies

 ## Excel Sheet
 - The Excel file provided in the repository is used in the project.